aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 Setting | Effect
 --- | ---
 `Use the default public interface only` | Send WebRTC traffic via the default public network adapter.
-In the case of OpenVPN users, the default interface will the the virtual one that the VPN creates.
+This will be the VPN adapter for system-VPN users.
 `Use the default public interface and private interface` | Same as above, except allow WebRTC traffic over the default private interface to your local network.
 `Disable non-proxied UDP (force proxy)` | Force the use of a proxy, and only allow WebRTC traffic over UDP proxies.

 **Legacy options**

 `Prevent WebRTC from using routes other than the default route` is identical to `Use the default public interface only`, and `Prevent WebRTC from using non-proxied UDP` is identical to `Disable non-proxied UDP (force proxy)`.

+**Note:** *WebRTC IP handling policy* options will override the legacy options in Chrome 48 and above.

 --
 #### I'm using a VPN or proxy, how do I prevent WebRTC leaks?